 If residue has built up inside, your water heater may be less efficient.
 This may result in increased energy costs and possible damage to your water heater.

 A leak is the primary cause of a failing water heater.
 If you notice water close to your equipment, you’re probably experiencing a leak and could risk considerable water damage to your home.

 - Insufficient Hot Water

-Coming to have no hot water whatsoever is obvious indication of an issue.
+Getting no hot water whatsoever is clear indication of an issue.
 But fluctuating water temperature is often disregarded as an issue.
 This may mean mineral deposits have formed and your element needs to be corrected or changed.

 If you’re getting none or very little hot water, there may be a problem with the pilot light.
-If you’re unsure how to service the pilot light, contact our technicians at 816-787-0500.
+If you’re unsure how to service the pilot light, contact our technicians at 816-787-0500 in Kansas City.
 While some homeowners can reignite the pilot light themselves, it can be dangerous if you’re apprehensive of the process.

 If you detect natural gas, don’t try to light the water heater.
 Get a hold of your area gas company as soon as possible.

 - Water Heater Age

 The usual life span of a residential water heater with appropriate maintenance is 10–12 years.
 Although your water heater isn’t having an issue, it could be at a higher threat of a damaging leak.